Shout of 'murderer' goes up in packed court as Korea ferry crew face trial

 "Would you have done the same if these were your children?
 Please imagine for a moment that they were your children who died and tell the truth."

-The lawyer for the captain, in an opening statement, said his client had no power to stop the ferry company's practise of overloading the vessel with cargo.
+The lawyer for the captain, in an opening statement, said his client had no power to stop the ferry company's practice of overloading the vessel with cargo.

 The lawyer, Lee Kwang-jae, also said the captain had not meant to cause the accident, and there were therefore no grounds for the homicide charge.